 The 3rd challenge was to find customers for the expensive, also primitive products.
 As usual for the U.S. tech industry, the U.S. military showed up.
 IBM bought all the 100 Silicon transistors of the first batch for $150 apiece in order to build the computer for the B-70 bomber.
 More were sold to Autonetics to build the guidance system for the Minuteman ballistic missile.
 Due to energy efficiency and compactness, NASA also found the Transistor suitable for Space programs.
 Fairchild started supplying transistor-based electronics for NASA’s space capsules to counter a big space competition unleashed by Russia’s success with Sputnik in 1957.

 Within just three years, Fairchild’s annual revenues were over $20 million.
 By the mid-1960s, the group had invented a new product, the integrated circuit—forming multiple transistors on a single substrate.
 Subsequently, the annual revenue rapidly jumped to $90 million.
 Like the Transistor, many great technologies emerge in the primitive form.
-The role of defense in creative the market of primitive solutions at the early stage has been playing a critical role in creating innovation success stories in the USA.
+The role of defense in creating the market of primitive solutions at the early stage has been playing a critical role in creating innovation success stories in the USA.

 The hidden power of Silicon—long legroom for making components better and cheaper